-Neonatal Cleft Lip and Palate Protocol:
+Neonatal Cleft Lip and Palate: Tips for Nurseries

-Reassure parents that the baby’s cleft is not their fault and was not caused by anything they did.
+Reassure parents that the baby’s cleft is not their fault and was likely not caused by anything they did.

 - Make sure the child is feeding in an upright position.
 Gravity will help prevent milk from coming through the baby’s nose if he/she has cleft palate.